Research project / business internship

 The final assessment is primarily based on an evaluation of 3 elements: research skills, the written report, and the final presentation.
 These elements make up 60%, 30% and 10% of the final mark, respectively.

 If the grades of the examiner and second reviewer/supervisor host institute differ by 2 or more points, the examiner should notify the Board of Examiners.

 The examiner must provide a motivation for the final grades.
 We strongly advise to use the rubrics about research skills, research report, and presentation.
-For business internships the rubrics can be found here.
+For business internships the rubrics can be found on the GSLS rubric site.

 Project within UU/UMCU